Chemistry Success Map

 Complete required CHEM courses: General Chemistry I (1210) and II (1211/1212).

-Visit your Science Advising Centre to help you choose General Chem.
-II and science electives.
+Visit your Science Advising Centre to help you choose courses and electives.

 Enroll in the online WHMIS safety course.
 You can’t start your CHEM or BIOL labs without it!

 Review MATH MAP and choose the right MATH courses for your program.

 Build your CHEM lab skills.
 Practice in lab and review instructional videos on 1210 lab website.